decodingai-magazine/.github/profile/README.md

 ----

-Decoding ML creates battle-tested content on designing, coding and deploying production-grade ML systems leveraging good SWE and MLOps practices.
+Decoding ML creates battle-tested content on building production-grade ML systems leveraging good SWE and MLOps practices.

+We focus on the entire lifecycle of an ML system, from system design to deploying and monitoring.

 > Our motto is "More engineering, less F1 scores."